TomaszRewak/C-sharp-console-gui-framework/README.md

 As the standard `Console` class doesn't provide any event-based interface for detecting incoming characters, the availability of input messages has to be checked periodically within the main loop of your application.
 Of course, it's not required if your layout doesn't contain any interactive components.

 To handle pending input messages, call the `ReadInput` method of the `ConsoleManager` class.
 It accepts a single argument being a collection of `IInputListener` objects.
 You can define this collection just once and reuse it - it specifies the list of input elements that are currently active and should be listening to keystrokes.
-The order of those elements is important, because if one control will set the `Handled` property of the provided `InputEvent`, the propagation will be terminated.
+The order of those elements is important, because if one control sets the `Handled` property of the provided `InputEvent`, the propagation will be terminated.

 ```csharp
 var input = new IInputListener[]